sebbacon/respire/views/diplomas/copd-diploma.md

-This course is suitable for Health Care Professionals who are caring for people with COPD.
+This Respiratory Matters Diploma is suitable for Health Care Professionals who are caring for people with COPD.

 The courses measurable learning outcomes have been benchmarked at level 4, using Ofqual’s regulated qualifications Framework (RCF) level descriptors to allow participants to consider the depth of study, difficulty, and level of achievement involved.
-At the end of the course delegates will receive a certificate of achievement from NCFE.

 There is also the option of completing the Certificate in COPD, rather than the diploma.
 Formative assessments are completed throughout the study days but there is no formal written assessement to submit.
 Please see our training course section.